Bootstrap confidence intervals for multiple change points based on moving sum procedures: Numerical studies

 \subsubsection{Comparison with SMUCE and NSP}

 We compare the proposed bootstrap procedure combined with MoLP as in Section~\ref{sec:sim:lp}, with SMUCE \citep{frick2014} and NSP \citep{fryzlewicz2020} on the five test signals generated with $\vartheta = 1$.
-SMUCE returns a confidence set for $f_t$ at a given confidence level $\alpha$ from which confidence bands around change points can be derived; their coverage is readily comparable with that of the proposed uniform bootstrap CIs, and we provide a comparative study between these two methods in Appendix~\ref{sec:smuce}.
-On the other hand, NSP aims at returning intervals which, at a prescribed level $\alpha$, contains at least one change point.
-For fair comparison, we adopt the coverage measure (`coverage~1') proposed in \cite{fryzlewicz2020}: On each realisation, if all of the intervals returned by a given method contain at least one true change point, its coverage is recoded as `1', and we report the average coverage over $1000$ realisations.
-Also, we consider another coverage measure (`coverage~2') which, in addition to the event counted in `coverage~1', also checks whether each of the true change points is covered by one of the intervals returned.
-By construction, coverage~1 is always greater than or equal to coverage~2 and it takes the value one even when a method does not return any intervals, whereas coverage~2 is recorded as zero in such a case.
+SMUCE returns a confidence set for $f_t$ at a given confidence level $\alpha$ from which confidence bands around change points can be derived; their coverage is comparable with that of the proposed uniform bootstrap CIs, and we provide a comparative study between these two methods in Appendix~\ref{sec:smuce}.
+NSP aims at returning intervals that contain at least one change point at a prescribed level $\alpha$, and thus its objective is different from those of the CIs obtained by MoLP or SMUCE.

+To account for this, we use two coverage measures, referred to as CM1 and CM2, for their evaluation.
+Proposed in \cite{fryzlewicz2020}, CM1 reports the proportion (over $1000$ realisations) where all of the intervals returned by a given method contain at least one true change point.
+CM2 additionally checks whether each of the true change points is covered by one of the intervals returned.
+In other words, CM2 is the proportion of realisations where each change point is covered by an interval, in addition to there being no spurious interval that does not contain a change point.
+Effectively, this measures the unconditional coverage uniformly over all change points and is distinguished from the conditional coverage reported in Section~\ref{sec:sim:lp}.
+By construction, CM1 is always greater than or equal to CM2 and it takes the value one even when a method does not return any intervals, whereas CM2 is recorded as zero in such a case.
 Additionally, we report the mean and the median length of the intervals and execution time (on a 4 GHz Intel Core i7 with 16 GB of RAM running macOS Catalina), see Table~\ref{table:nsp}.
-In the case of MoLP, the execution time includes time taken by both the detection and the bootstrap procedures and, unlike the coverage reported in Section~\ref{sec:sim:lp}, the coverage measures of uniform CIs reported in Table~\ref{table:nsp} under MoLP are not conditional on the detection of all change points.
+In the case of MoLP, the execution time includes time taken by both the detection and the bootstrap procedures.